 Testing out arbes 4 times in the same week, not as much (yes, I measured and remeasured the salt, the pepper, the sugar, re-tasted and retested.
 Sprinkles and dashes don’t work in cookbooks, apparently.)

 July I get very acquainted with Microsoft Word.
 Every word that Mrs. Eisner edits needs to get approved by me.
 Every comma, every dot.
 It is painful, at times.

 I take a trip to Artscroll and sit down with the graphic designer, the editor, and work work work on every page every layout.
 It is a tedious and never-ending job.
 I remind anyone I meet never to allow me to do this again.

 I bake 6 batches of Kaas Potjes.
 I want to get the filling/dough ratio perfect.
 It is not fun.
 Not when you have to.
 My kids are in heaven though.
 Kaas Potjes in July??
 Who knew??
 I am therefore temporarily forgiven for neglecting them while spending every breathing moment with Microsoft Word (aka the enemy).

 I write my intros to every chapter, each one takes energy and time.
 I dream of books and words chasing me.

 About 20 (wonderful) women test 6 recipes that need some tweaking.
-I learn a lot on how to write a recipe so that it is as clear yet easy to follow as possible.
-I appreciate each and every review and bless these women, while reading their detailed reports.
+I learn a lot on how to write a recipe so that it is as clear and easy to follow as possible.
+I appreciate each and every review and bless these women while reading their detailed reports.
 It is so nice to be part of such a team.